bkamapantula/pyrviz/README.md

 # pyrviz
-2 visualizations every week in Python and R
+One visualization every week in Python and R using real data.
+Release every Saturday.

+A project to practice visualization coding in Python and R using different plotting libraries.